jaishankar02/MLOps-Jai-Shankar-M25CSA014/README.md

 ---

+## 🌟 Live Portfolio Website

+The **main** branch of this repository hosts my DL-Ops portfolio website.
+This site serves as a central dashboard containing direct links to all assignment reports, Colab notebooks, and source code repositories.

+👉 **Visit the Live Page:** [**https://jaishankar02.github.io/MLOps-Jai-Shankar-M25CSA014/**](https://jaishankar02.github.io/MLOps-Jai-Shankar-M25CSA014/)

+---

-## ⚠️ Important: Branch Structure
+## ⚠️ Branch Structure

-**This repository uses a branch-based structure.** The code and reports for each specific assignment are stored in their own separate branches, not in the main branch.
+**This repository uses a branch-based structure for code organization.**
+While the `main` branch contains the portfolio website, the actual code, experiments, and implementation for each specific assignment are stored in their own separate branches.

-Please switch to the relevant branch to view the files for a specific assignment.

 ### 📂 How to Navigate
 | Assignment | Branch Name | Description |